paulshryock/New-Project-Starter-Kit/README.md

 ## Documentation

-All documentation files are in the `_docs` folder.
+Project documentation is in the `_docs` directory.

 - [npm Scripts](_docs/npm-scripts.md)